 Treatment will depend on the severity of the sprain and whether there is damage to other parts of the knee.
 Options often include:

 Rest.
 This allows the knee to heal.
-Activities that stress the knee should be avoided.
+Don't do any activities that stress the knee.
 Crutches, a knee brace, or both may also be recommended for a short time.